 EDAM 661(3-3-0) Legal and Policy Professional Issues: This course is designed to review laws that pertain to public schools, including constitutional laws, state laws and landmark court decisions that have helped to shape school law.
 The impact of school law on formulation and implementation of school-based policy and procedures will be explored.
 Students will complete an analysis of recent state judicial decisions and legal structures as related to responsibility and accountability of school leaders.
 The course will also engage the student in an examination of the school system as a policy system and the implementation of these policies by the school leader at the building level.
-Focus areas include: relationships of local school district policies to state policies, constraints imposed by state policies, implications of the school district and building levels.
+Focus areas include: relationships of local school district policies to state policies, constraints imposed by state policies, implications of the state local system for local control, and effects of community expectations and participation in policy making at the school district and building levels.
 The clinical modules will include case studies; investigation of the role and responsibilities of North Carolina Center for Public Policy and Research, the Institute of Government of the University of North Carolina, the North Carolina Center for Rural Development and other state agencies and organizations involved in policy development.